Hammer House of Horror: 9) Carpathian Eagle

+A scrying glass puts an antiques exporter in the path of a woman fleeing from devil worshipers and the evil hypnotist who leads them.

 11) Visitor from the Grave

 Penny (Kathryn Leigh Scott) and Harry (Simon MacCorkindale) live in a secluded cottage.
 Penny is a wealthy American but has suffered a breakdown and is mentally unstable.
 One night when Penny is alone, she is visited by Charlie Willoughby (Stanley Lebor), who has come looking for Harry.
 Penny tells him to leave but when he tries to rape her, she shoots him with a rifle.
 Harry returns home the following morning and Penny tells him what happened.
 She advises going to police but Harry refuses as his rifle was unlicensed and Penny may "land back in the asylum".
 He buries Charlie in the woods and disposes of Charlie's Range Rover into the lake nearby, and they remove all evidence of the incident.
 The local policeman arrives, saying that Charlie has been missing for two days, and is questioning Harry because of a disagreement the two of them had in a pub.
 However, Harry dodges the cop's enquiries efficiently.

 Penny's mental problems have made her reliant on medication, but Harry rations her dosage.
 Soon, Penny starts seeing visions of the dead Charlie wherever she goes and believes he has come back from the grave.
 Harry and Penny seek help from a tarot card reader named Margaret (Mia Nardi) who summons Charlie's spirit and learns that he seeks revenge.
 Margaret says she is not strong enough to fight Charlie, but an Indian Swami named Gupta Krishna can do it.
 Desperate, Penny tells Margaret to bring Gupta from India, and that she will pay him £150,000 in order to start his ashram in the UK.
 The Swami arrives with Margaret at the couple's house for the seance.
 Charlie's spirit is summoned; it appears, and is bent on revenge.
 Terrified and no longer able to bear the stress, Penny locks herself in the bedroom and shoots herself with the rifle.

 After Penny's body is taken away by the medics, Gupta takes off his disguise, Charlie reappears in person, and they begin celebrating their "success" with Harry and Margaret.
 Harry and Margaret are actually lovers, Gupta and the policeman were the same person - an actor named Richard (Gareth Thomas), and Charlie never actually died.
 The whole thing was a set-up concocted by the four of them to grab Penny's wealth.
 They had arranged for Charles to attack Penny and get shot by blanks; Charles enacted his ghostly appearances with make-up, and Harry manipulated Penny's existing instability.
 They find the £150,000 in cash that Penny meant to pay the 'Swami' with, but as they start to divide the money, darkness befalls and Penny's ghost - a real ghost - appears before them.
 She vows revenge on all of them for their treachery, as the pile of money bursts into flames.